buildthenmarket/Health-and-Fitness/Biomedical Science/Virology.md

 Virology is the study of viruses, including their taxonomy, disease-producing properties, cultivation, and genetics.

+## Ace2 receptor

+- spike protein binding to the ACE2 receptor

 ## Rhabdoviridae Virology Science

 Rhabdoviridae is a family of negative-strand RNA viruses in the order Mononegavirales.
 They infect various hosts, including vertebrates, invertebrates, plants, fungi, and protozoans.
 Here's an overview of the virology science of each form of rhabdovirus: